 Asia Pacific Chemical Industry:

 The chemical market in China accounts for half of the global chemical market in terms of both, volume and revenue.
 This major growth of the chemical industry in the country is attributed to continuous and high investment, intense competition, and easy availability of raw materials.
 China is the largest chemical producer globally and accounted for 35.3 % of global chemical sales in 2017.

 Global companies such as Akzo Nobel, BASF SE, Arkema, and others have set up R&D footholds in China to support the chemical industry in the Asia Pacific.
 Akzo Nobel invested US$ 8 Mn in its paint and specialty chemical R&D center in Shanghai, China.
 In addition, BASF SE launched a new process catalysis R&D facility in Shanghai, China, while Arkema has expanded its R&D center in the country.

 Latin America Chemical Industry:

 Brazil is by far the largest chemical producer in Latin America.
-Countries such as Brazil, Argentina, Uruguay, and Ecuador have implemented the Globally Harmonized System (GHS) of classification and labeling of chemicals.
+Countries such as Brazil, Argentina, Uruguay, and Ecuador have implemented the Globally Harmonized System (GHS) for the classification and labeling of chemicals.

-Petrochemicals, polymers, and fertilizers are the largest segments in the chemical industry in the region.
-Industrial diversification initiatives by local governments and expansions of regional manufacturing capabilities of manufacturing companies are some factors driving growth of the chemical industry in the region.
+Petrochemicals, polymers, and fertilizers are the largest segments of the chemical industry in the region.
+Industrial diversification initiatives by local governments and expansions of regional manufacturing capabilities of manufacturing companies are some factors driving the growth of the chemical industry in the region.

 BASF SE: BASF SE was founded in 1865 and is headquartered in Ludwigshafen am Rhein, Germany.
 The company operates through six segments namely chemicals, materials, industrial solutions, surface technologies, nutrition & care, and agricultural solutions.